Q. Isn’t newborn photography a relatively new concept? Is it just a fad that will go away in time?

 As in all portraits, the facial expression is very important.
 Newborns are so pliable and can be put into all kinds of amazing positions in their first couple weeks of life.
 They are positions that might look uncomfortable to us, but actually are quite comfortable to the baby as they mimic how they were positioned in the womb.
 A skilled photographer will be able to pose the baby tucked with their feet up by their chin, accompanied by a peaceful, sleepy – even sometimes smiling face.

 Q. Is there anything else that is helpful for me to know?

 A. Some photographers do sessions at your home, while some have you come to their studio.
 These things are usually just a personal preference of the photographer, and if the photographer is good at what she does, one of these isn’t better than another.
-I personally prefer to come to YOUR home for the session for YOUR comfort and convenience and my clients have truly been grateful for me doing so.

 Q. I’m pregnant now – when should I schedule my newborn session?